UMNLibraries/oracle-json-api-2021-04/slides.md

 - Easier to version source record tables, which allows us to develop views using new versions while users query already existing views.
 - Storing original records makes for easier bug-finding/fixing.
+- Allows for database queries of entire collections of source records.
 - If JSON-API-based views don't work for some application, we can still transform the original records in a more tradtional way.
 ---